merkhofer/retweet-bot/README.md

 This script retweets all Tweets containing your search term.
 To limit Twitter requests a savepoint file marks Tweets found before.
 It's Twitter API v1.1 ready.

+!!!This fork introduces the ability to create a 'whitelist' of users to retweet.

 How to start:
 -------------
 * Depends on http://tweepy.github.com/ (pip install tweepy)